sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iptables-legacy</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Legacy tools for managing Linux kernel packet filtering capabilities
+Short desc    : Legacy tools for managing Linux kernel packet filtering capabilities
 URL          : https://www.netfilter.org/projects/iptables
-Лицензия     : GPLv2 and Artistic Licence 2.0 and ISC
+License      : GPLv2 and Artistic Licence 2.0 and ISC
-Описание     : The iptables utility controls the network packet filtering code in the
+Descript     : The iptables utility controls the network packet filtering code in the
              : Linux kernel.
 This package contains the legacy tools which are obsoleted by
              : nft-variants in iptables-nft package for backwards compatibility reasons.
              : If you need to set up firewalls and/or IP masquerading, you should not install